Drugs That Work In Mice Often Fail When Tried In People

 "So there's a whole institution that develops," Preuss says.

 And it's hard to interrupt that culture.
-(Preuss gave a talk about this subject in a 2016 talk at the National Institutes of Health.)
+(Preuss spoke about this subject in a 2016 talk at the National Institutes of Health.)

 You can get a glimpse of the scale of this enterprise by passing through one of hundreds of facilities nationwide devoted to the care and feeding of mice.
 On the Stanford University campus, attendants roll supply carts through fluorescent-lit hallways and past row after row of doors at an expansive mouse facility.